BurkeBlaine1999/Monkey-Business/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](https://github.com/BurkeBlaine1999/Final-Year-Project/blob/main/LICENSE) file for details
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/BurkeBlaine1999/Final-Year-Project/blob/main/LICENSE) file for details.

 ## Acknowledgments